Got 2 Days in Venice? Here’s what to see do and eat!

 Despite that annoyance, Venice at night is seriously impressive.
 Most of the tourists only stay during the day, so it is much quieter at night.

-Venice is amazing.
+Our 2 Days in Venice was amazing.
 It’s the kind of place you have to visit once because there is no other place in the world like it.
-If you are ever in the vicinity, don’t skip it.
+If you are ever in Italy, don’t skip it.

 To be fair, Venice can get a bad rap and I understand where the naysayers are coming from.
 There are some problems with it… it is dirty and has graffiti in many places, the water makes everything look very worn and there are a ridiculous amount of tourists.
 Everything is overpriced.
 We got frustrated at points trying to figure it out.